Lower

 At Nueva, parents are our partners, playing an integral role and participating in the educational process.
 The early elementary school years are a particularly unique time for parents as they come to understand the needs of their gifted child.
 To assist, we provide resources and extensive parent education, and we offer a welcoming and inclusive community where parents are immediately connected to a cohort that supports one another.

-Parents are invited to be involved in the daily life of the school in ways that are personally meaningful to them by leading classroom experiences, like leading a Lit Club and providing important feedback about how the learning comes home.
+Parents are invited to be involved in the daily life of the school in ways that are personally meaningful to them by Choice Time activities and providing important feedback about how the learning comes home.